 Circuit Switching in Networking

-In Circuit Switching, a dedicated path is established between two communicating nodes before actual data transfer begins.
+Circuit Switching is a dedicated path is established between two communicating nodes before actual data transfer begins.
 The path means that connected sequence of physical links in which logical channel is dedicated to the connection.

 Example: Telephonic Communication.